speedybits/b4m_turtlebot3/DOCKER_SETUP.md

 - Docker installed on your system
   - For Mac users: Install Docker Desktop from https://www.docker.com/products/docker-desktop
-  - Ensure Docker Desktop is running (check the whale icon in the menu bar)
+  - For Linux users: Install Docker Engine and Docker Compose
 - Docker Compose installed on your system (included with Docker Desktop for Mac)
 - Git with SSH access configured

+## Platform-Specific Setup

+### Mac Users
+- Ensure Docker Desktop is running (check the whale icon in the menu bar)
+- Voice control will run in simulation mode only (no microphone needed)
+- ROS2 communication uses port forwarding instead of host network mode

+### Linux Users
+- Voice control can use either simulation mode or real microphone input
+- To use real microphone input:
+  1. Edit docker-compose.yml and set INSTALL_AUDIO: true
+  2. Rebuild the container with: docker compose build
+  3. Add your user to the audio group: sudo usermod -a -G audio $USER
+  4. Log out and log back in for group changes to take effect

 ## Project Structure